-Civil litigation can be extremely complex.
-There are rules of evidence and procedures that need to be adhered to and is always best handled by a personal injury lawyer, who can handle the case from inception to appeal if needed.
+Personal injury lawsuits can be extremely complex.
+There are rules of evidence and procedures that need to be adhered to and are always best handled by a personal injury lawyer, who can handle the case from inception to appeal if needed.
 Actions depend on the type of case and the stage of case progression.

-- As they often finance the case (contingency), they take great care screening clients and the merits of the case.
+- Because they often finance the case (contingency), they take great care screening clients and the merits of the case.

 - They investigate claims made by the potential client, either as a client or a defendant.

-- Explains your rights in relation to the laws that apply to your complaint.
+- Explain your rights in relation to the laws that apply to your complaint.

-- Explains the importance of the statutes of limitations.
+- Explain the importance of the statutes of limitations.

-- Explains and evaluates the impact of comparative negligence.
+- Explain and evaluate the impact of comparative negligence.

-- Provides advice – the personal injury lawyer will be your advocate throughout the process and will provide advice on legal processes, insurance, and medical terminology and jargon and your rights and legal obligations.
+- Provides advice – The personal injury lawyer is your advocate throughout the process and provides advice on legal processes, insurance, and medical terminology and jargon, and your rights and legal obligations.
 They may advise on the best course of action or assist with counseling.
 They can provide objective opinions on your case to help you make informed decisions, and not emotional, frustration, anger, or fear-based decisions.

-- Gathering Evidence – all documentation required such as incident or police reports, witness statements, media evidence (other’s or own), medical records, reports, bills, employment records, and property damage.
-This will be used to determine causality, liability, and damages.
+- Gathering evidence – All documentation required such as incident or police reports, witness statements, media evidence (other’s or own), medical records, reports, medical expenses, employment records, and property damage.
+This is used to determine causality, liability, and damages.

-- Sending Demand Letters – after investigating, may demand damages from an insurance company, individual or organization.
+- Sending demand letters – After investigating, your personal injury law attorney may demand damages from an insurance company, individual, or organization.